The Show Must Go On (Queen song): Certifications and sales

+Release history

 Celine Dion version

 Celine Dion recorded a studio version of Queen's "The Show Must Go On" and released it as a digital single on 20 May 2016.
 The track features Lindsey Stirling on violin.

 Background and release

 In 2007, Dion performed "The Show Must Go On" as a tribute to Freddie Mercury on a TF1 TV Special with French singers, Christophe Maé and David Hallyday.
 Dion performed the song live during her Taking Chances World Tour in 2008, paying tribute to Queen and Mercury.
 Her performance was released on Taking Chances World Tour: The Concert and Celine: Through the Eyes of the World in 2010.
 Since 2015, she has performed "The Show Must Go On" for her Las Vegas residency show, Celine.

 Dion also performed the song during the 2016 Billboard Music Awards on 22 May 2016, where she received the Icon Award.
 It was her first performance outside the Colosseum at Caesars Palace since her husband, René Angélil died in January 2016.
 The performance received rave reviews.
 It was released on YouTube and Vevo on 3 June 2016.
 Dion also performed "The Show Must Go On" during her 2016 and 2017 tours.

 On 20 May 2016, "The Show Must Go On" was released on iTunes, Amazon.com and other digital platforms, and became available on streaming services, including YouTube and Vevo.